-- New or infrequent event with little recent experience to draw upon
+- New or infrequent event with little recent experience to draw upon,

-- Poor incident management or safety incident experience from past events
+- Poor Incident Management or Safety Incident experience from past events,

-- All events are managed by a designated Event Management Team Lead as part of a larger Event Management Team, which is accountable to an Approval Team to ensure the event adheres to the Events Standards.
+- All events are managed by a designated event Team Lead (Camp Chair) as part of a larger event management team which is accountable to an “Approval Team” to ensure the event adheres to the Events Standards.

 Step 1: Risk Assessment

-- Location — how frequently the site has been used for this event (site experience)
+- Location — how frequently the site has been used for this event (site experience).

-- Frequency — how frequently the event is held (event experience)
+- Frequency — how frequently the event is held (event experience).

-- Duration — includes the number of days that volunteers are on site setting up and taking down for the event (i.e. mobilization and de-mobilization)
+- Duration — includes the number of days that volunteers are on site setting up and taking down for the event (i.e. mobilization and de-mobilization).

-- Incident management – assesses both frequency and scale of safety incidents and past experience of the management of the incident / emergencies (safety experience)
+- Incident Management — assesses both frequency and scale of safety incidents and past experience of the management of the incident / emergencies (safety experience).

 Table 1: Risk Assessment

-|Location used annually for large events||-||Location used previously but not in the last two years||Location used previously, but not in at least five years||New location|
+|Location used annually for large events||Location used previously but not in the last 2 years||Location used previously but not in the last 3 years||Location used previously but not in the last 5 years||New location|

 Note: A table of historical events and their quantified scoring is provided as a guideline in the Appendix.

-Step 2: Risk Category Assignment and Characterization
+Step 2: Risk Category Assignment and Characterisation

-Complexity = sum of scores: location + frequency + event planning + duration + (2x program) + (2x incidents)
+Complexity = sum of scores: location + frequency + Event planning + duration + (2x Program) + (2x Incidents)